Middlemount, Queensland: Mining

 The German Creek coal mine (or Capcoal), operated by Anglo Coal, is notable as having the deepest longwall coal mine in Queensland, and also for operating Australia's only 'thin-seam' underground coal mine, using technology from the United States.
 It has five producing underground mines (Central, Southern, Bundoora, Grasstree and Aquila) and two open cut (open pit) mines (Oak Park and Lake Lindsay, both in neighbouring Mackenzie River).
 Central and Southern mines are no longer operating, Southern has become Grasstree West in 2006 and Central Closed in 2004.
 Aquila mine is currently in "Care & Maintenance" mode, pending changes to the coal market prices.

-The Foxleigh coal mine (also in Mackenzie River) used to be a joint venture between Anglo American, POSCO and Nippon Steel It is currently producing around three million tonnes of coal for the export market.
+The Foxleigh coal mine (also in Mackenzie River) was a joint venture between Anglo American, POSCO and Nippon Steel It is currently producing around three million tonnes of coal for the export market.
 Anglo American announced that it had completed the sale of its 70% interest in the Foxleigh metallurgical coal mine in Queensland, Australia to a consortium led by Taurus Fund Management, following the announcement of the sale and purchase agreement on 4 April 2016.

 Amenities

-Middlemount has a small shopping complex which contains an IGA store, a butchery, an Australia Post Office, a jewellery and gift store, clothing store 'The Vault', a medical centre, a chemist, a bakery, the 'Lemon Tree' takeaway store and cafe, a hairdressers, and a news agency.
-The 'Leisure Centre' located across the parking lot from the shopping centre contains 'Hot Rocks' pizza and takeaway store and cafe, a gym, and a hairdressers.
-Middlemount also has a pub with a Bottle-O drive-through, a local hall, an Oaks Hotel, a restaurant and hotel motel 'The Swag', a skatepark, a local pool, and a country club.
+Middlemount has a small shopping complex which contains a grocery store, a butchery, an Australia Post Office, a jewellery and gift store, clothing store, a medical centre, a chemist, a bakery, takeaway store and cafe, a hairdressers, and a news agency.
+The 'Leisure Centre' located across the parking lot from the shopping centre contains a pizza and takeaway store and cafe, a gym, and a hairdressers.
+Middlemount also has a pub, a local hall, hotel, a restaurant and motel, a skatepark, a local pool, and a country club.

 Isaac Regional Council operate a public library in Middlemount in the shopping centre.

 Education

-Middlemount Community School is a government primary and secondary (Prep-12) school for boys and girls at James Randell Drive (22.8108°S 148.7008°E).
+Middlemount Community School is a government primary and secondary (Prep–12) school for boys and girls at James Randell Drive (22.8108°S 148.7008°E).
 In 2015, the school had an enrolment of 373 students with 32 teachers (29 full-time equivalent).
 In 2018, the school had an enrolment of 247 students with 27 teachers (25 full-time equivalent) and 29 non-teaching staff (17 full-time equivalent).
 It includes a special education program.
 Secondary subjects not taught at the school can be accessed via distance education.

-Notable residents
+Notable people

 Some of Middlemount's notable former residents are Olympic cyclists Anna Meares and Kerrie Meares.